-Esophageal cancer occurs when cancer cells develop in the esophagus Ñ the tube that carries food from the mouth to the stomach.
+Esophageal cancer occurs when cancer cells develop in the esophagus - the tube that carries food from the mouth to the stomach.
 There are two main types of esophageal cancer:

-- Squamous cell cancer Ñ from the cells that line the upper part of the esophagus
+- Squamous cell cancer - from the epithelial cells that line the esophagus

-- Adenocarcinoma Ñ from the cells in lower part of the esophagus, near the stomach
+- Adenocarcinoma - from the glandular cells in lower part of the esophagus, near the stomach

 Having specific risk factors can increase your chance of developing esophageal cancer.
 These include:

 - Excess alcohol use - risk increases with combined alcohol and tobacco use

 - Diagnosis of Barrett esophagus, which itself can be caused by gastric reflux

 - Achalasia - chronic dilation of the esophagus

 - Damaged esophagus from toxic substances, such as lye